DataVisionGroup/nyc-geosupport-esri-workshop/README.md

 Support documentation and resources for [dvg](http://www.dvginteractive.com/) hosted "using NYC Geosupport in esri apps" workshop at Microsoft Technology Center 3/1/2017.

 ## NYCGeoClientGeoREST hosting
 If you would like to host your own instance, you must deploy to IIS.
 Visual Studio 2015 or above is required.
 Don't forget to add your API keys to the **Web.config** file.
 You'll also need to install required NuGet packages.
-The **dvg** repo can be found here [https://github.com/DataVisionGroup/geoclient-esri](https://github.com/DataVisionGroup/geoclient-esri).
+The **dvg** repo can be found here [https://github.com/DataVisionGroup/geoclient-esri](https://github.com/DataVisionGroup/geoclient-esri) (**Note: this repository is currently undergoing some maintenence, so it will unavailable temporarily**).

 The original **esri** repo is at [https://github.com/Patterns-Practices/NYCGeoClientGeoREST](https://github.com/Patterns-Practices/NYCGeoClientGeoREST).
 Please note that this repository is not maintained or supported in any way by esri.
 It is intended for educational/development purposes only.